Sharaal/screeps.com/master/README.md

   - Find out which positions on the map are good to use (extensions and towers near to the source, storage directly beside the source)
   - Build roads between the buildings

-- Automatically determine if its time to concentrate on leveling up the controller and if yes, build more worker to do it?
-  - If there is nothing anymore to build
-  - If there is nothing anymore to transfer energy (tower)
-  - Maybe only if the storage have a minimum of energy

 - Automatically "claim" functionality:
   - Activity "claim" which selects an adjoining room with a neutral